mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

-## Tag-based RNA-seq (Tag-Seq) reads processing pipeline, version December 31, 2024
+## Tag-based RNA-seq (Tag-Seq) reads processing pipeline, version January 5, 2025
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com) for use on the FAU KoKo HPC

 ## BEFORE STARTING, replace, in this whole file: